 As a minimum, provide composition 2; Class 2 (through pattern) VCT; or Sheet vinyl Type 1, Grade 1 or Type II, Grade 2 minimum with Class A (fibrous) backing.
-Avoid "no wax" surfaces, and white as a predominant color.
+Avoid "no

 3-18.4 Carpet.

 Carpet tiles are acceptable for common areas and for administration areas (spaces).
 Performance standards for carpet in Bachelor Housing will be according to UFGS 09 68 00, Carpet, and additionally as follows: